Commands

 Comma-separated AWS security group IDs.
 A temporary group is created if omitted.

-For full details, see ORB AWS EC2 Worker Manager.
+For full details, see Open Resource Broker AWS EC2 Worker Manager.

 scaler_object_storage_server